Investing responsibly

 ESG INTEGRATION

-As for GBL, it believes that the integration of ESG factors at different steps of the investment cycle and management of its participation supports its investment decisions and contributes to achieving better risk-adjusted returns.
-Since 2020, GBL licenses and applies the SASB Materiality Map® General Issue Categories to support its responsible investment strategy and integration process, allowing ESG issues to be incorporated into investment practices.
+As for GBL, it believes that the integration of ESG factors at different steps of the investment analysis and management of its participation supports better risk-adjusted returns for its portfolio.
 As part of its engaged ownership approach with the companies in which it invests, GBL ensures through direct engagement with the companies’ governance bodies that they are managed in a manner consistent with its responsible management philosophy, including its Code of Conduct and ESG Policy.
+Considering the nature of its core business and its long-term investment horizon, GBL’s ESG integration process encompasses each of the following elements: investment universe definition; pre-investment phase due diligence; post- investment ESG integration and ongoing portfolio monitoring; voting and stewardship; and exit decision.
+GBL’s ESG integration process is reviewed on an ongoing basis.
+In 2024, GBL’s ESG integration process has been adapted to integrate CSRD/ESRS requirements.

 ENGAGEMENT ACTIVITIES AND PROXY VOTING

-Regarding engagement, ILIM has continued to enhance and expand its engagement program during 2023.
-The company engages directly with companies on the topics of net zero, climate change (transition and physical risks), environmental disclosures, biodiversity, water, waste management, human rights, supply chain/modern slavery, racial equality/civil rights audits, lobbying disclosure/political spending, diversity, anti-discrimination, anti-corruption, ESG risk, and executive remuneration.
-In 2023, ILIM conducted 144 direct engagements with investee companies.
-Its engagement approach involves different forms of communication with investee companies, including calls, in-person meetings and written communications.
-In addition, ILIM participated in 198 collaborative engagement activities, including written communications and meetings, with 129 companies.
+Regarding engagement, ILIM has continued to enhance and expand its engagement program.
+The company engages directly with companies on the topics of net zero, climate change (transition and physical risks), biodiversity, water, waste management, human rights, supply chain, labour rights, anti-discrimination, diversity, anti-corruption, ESG risk, executive renumeration, and board independence.
+In 2024, ILIM conducted 370 engagements with 303 entities, either directly or collaboratively.
+Moreover, as part of the engagement activities in 2024, ILIM participated in 167 engagement meetings, either virtually or in-person, and sent more than 200 written communications.

 Scroll To Top